lfsanche/econ_letters/README.md

 ## Code folder

-    - 0_tables.ipynb.
-Generate all tables included in the main manuscript and  the supplemental material.
+- 0_tables.ipynb: Generate all tables included in the main manuscript and  the supplemental material.
 The output is saved into *tables* folder within this repository.
+The input is data.csv which is stored into *data* folder, also within this repository.

 ## Data folder